SDS Volume (409)

 1. Fluka purum.

-2. tap-water was refluxed for 8 hours in the presence of KMnO4 and KOH and distilled.
+2. Tap-water was refluxed for eight hours in the presence of $\ce{KMnO4}$ and $\ce{KOH}$ and distilled.
 The whole process was repeated once more.

 Experimental Data